 The finances of facial hair

 For some of us, though, growing a glorious beard isn’t as easy as simply swapping your razor for beard oil and a comb.
-Some of those whose beards grow in patchy have been reported to be so eager to sport an even covering of facial fuzz that they’ve invested in a beard transplant!
-This procedure has grown in popularity despite involving sacrificing some hair from your head and costs that can reach over £5,000.
+It isn’t unheard of to use the hair regrowth medication minoxidil for beard growth as an off-label solution, but some of those whose beards grow in patchy have been reported to be so eager to sport an even covering of facial fuzz that they’ve invested in a beard transplant!
+This procedure has grown in popularity despite sacrificing some hair from your head and costs that can reach over £5,000.
 Ouch!

 The cost of being clean-shaven